How to say it

 Old English place name from beonet ('bent-grass') + lēah ('meadow').
 The British luxury-car brand Bentley (founded 1919 by W.O.
 Bentley) is the modern anchor.

 Bentley is an English place name and surname from the Old English beonet ('bent-grass, a wild grass') + lēah ('clearing, meadow').
 Multiple villages in England carry the name.
 The Bentley automobile company was founded by Walter Owen Bentley in 1919 and became one of Britain's iconic luxury-car brands.
 As a first name Bentley surged in the US after Teen Mom's Maci Bookout named her son Bentley (2008); it peaked in the early 2010s and is now sliding.
-The luxury-brand association cuts both ways — some families embrace it, others find it heavy.
+The luxury-brand association cuts both ways, some families embrace it, others find it heavy.
 It entered the US top 100 in 2011.

 peaked at #75 in 2011, currently #215 in 2025.

-Source: U.S. Social Security Administration, names given to at least 5 babies in a year, 1880–present.
+Source: U.S. Social Security Administration, names given to at least 5 babies in a year, 1880–2025.
+Reviewed July 2026.
 See where the names are moving

 The Bentley luxury-car brand is the dominant English-language anchor; some parents lean into the aspirational coding, others find it on-the-nose.